 These two colors share a ton of similarities – and of course the soft, calm, and feathery look.

-However, the latter paint color feels more inclined towards the yellow undertones.
+However, the latter paint color feels more inclined toward the yellow undertones.

 This subtle and sophisticated paint color has an LRV of 87.35 – thus, making it lighter than the former paint color.